minvws/nl-covid19-coronacheck-website/_questions/en/6-1-waarom-heeft-de-overheid-coronacheck-ontwikkeld.md

 - have been (fully) vaccinated against coronavirus, or;
 - have recovered from a corona infection in the last 6 months (possible from the 1st of July)

 The CoronaCheck-app can be used within the Netherlands, and for international travel.
 The app creates two QR codes: an international QR code, and a Dutch QR code.
-You can show these using the CoronaCheck app, or print them on paper via the website.
+You can show these using the CoronaCheck-app, or print them on paper via the website.